 Even if you have world-class visuals, a weak script will sabotage your explainer, making it boring at best and confusing at worst.
 (There’s a reason a beautiful cover can’t save a bad book.)
 Sadly, many brands underestimate just how crucial an explainer video script is.

 Why Your Explainer Video Script Matters

 Explainer videos work well for scientific reasons, specifically related to Allan Paivio’s Dual-Coding Theory.
 The idea is that audio and visual channels work separately in the brain, so when content is presented simultaneously by way of audio and visual channels—say, on-screen images and voice over—the information is processed faster and with greater ease.

 If you want to learn more about how they work and why they work for brands, jump over to this post.
 Or watch this explainer video on explainer videos.

 A strong story determines the success of your entire explainer video because it drives both the audio and visual components.
 That said, many brands struggle with writing an effective script.

-A Good Explainer Video Script Is Tough
+A Good Explainer Video Script Takes Work

 Explaining a complex or detailed concept is hard enough.
 When you have to distill that concept, tell an engaging story, show off your brand personality, and deliver a strong takeaway—all in an incredibly limited word count—it’s a freaking magic trick.
-This why we see so many, well, less-than-great explainer videos.
+This is why we see so many, well, less-than-great explainer videos.